ggranzow/test/capstone_weather/README.md

 Next, use `cd` to change directory to the `capstone_weather` directory in your local copy of the `class-materials` repository (where this `README.md` file and the `project.rst` and `hidetips.py` files are found).

-Finally, create a `build` directory to contain the intermediate and final files created during the process using:
+Finally, if a `build` directory does not already exist in your `class-materials/capstone_project` directory, create a `build` directory to contain the intermediate and final files created during the process using:

 `mkdir build`

 ## Creating the `instructions.html` file

-After installing `rst2html` and changing to the correct directory, the three steps in the numbered list above can be accomplished by executing the following:
+After installing `rst2html`, changing to the correct directory, and creating a `build` directory, the three steps in the numbered list above can be accomplished by executing the following:

     rst2html project.rst build/project.html
     python hidetips.py